-- (a) Have specialized training in, and be familiar with, interview techniques and the medical and legal issues that are specific to sexual assault investigations. - (b) Conduct follow-up interviews and investigation. - (c) Present appropriate cases of alleged sexual assault to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies and medical personnel as needed. - (e) Provide referrals to therapy services, victim advocates and support for the victim.
+- (a) Have specialized training in, and be familiar with, interview techniques and the medical and legal issues that are specific to sexual assault investigations. - (b) Conduct follow-up interviews and investigation. - (c) Present appropriate cases of alleged sexual assault to the prosecutor for review. - (d) Coordinate with other enforcement agencies, social service agencies, and medical personnel as needed. - (e) Provide referrals to therapy services, victim advocates, and support for the victim. - (f) Participate in or coordinate with the SART. - (g) Ensure reports of sexual assault are provided to the Records Supervisor for timely filing to the appropriate prosecuting attorney (Idaho Code 39-6316).
+See the Records Section Policy for additional guidance.